bor0/gidti/manuscript/chapter6.md

                              ?conclusion
 ```

-We get the following proof state at this point:
+We get to the following proof state at this point:

 ```
 Idris> :t conclusion